On the Finiteness of the Derived Equivalence Classes of some Stable Endomorphism Rings

 where $f$ is a minimal left $\add(P/P_i)$-approximation of $P_i$.
-Then $\upmu_i(P)\colonequals P/P_i \oplus Q_i$ is also a silting complex, known as the \emph{left mutation} of $P$ with respect to $P_i$. \end{definition} Right mutation is defined dually and is an inverse operation to left mutation \cite[2.33]{siltingmutation} so we denote it by $\upmu_i^{-1}$.
-For general $\Lambda$, the mutation of a tilting complex may not be be a tilting complex.
+Then $\upmu_i(P)\colonequals (P/P_i) \oplus Q_i$ is also a silting complex, known as the \emph{left mutation} of $P$ with respect to $P_i$. \end{definition} Right mutation is defined dually and is denoted $\upmu_i^{-1}$ as it is inverse to left mutation \cite[2.33]{siltingmutation}\footnote{Note that this notation for left/right follows \cite{siltingmutation} and \cite{AiharaMiz}, but is opposite to the conventions in \cite{[AIR]}.}.
+For general $\Lambda$, the mutation of a tilting complex may not be a tilting complex.
 However, it is well known (see e.g. \cite[2.8]{siltingmutation}) that if $\Lambda$ is a symmetric algebra, i.e. $\Lambda \cong \Hom_k(\Lambda, k)$ as $\Lambda$-$\Lambda$ bimodules, then any silting complex is a tilting complex and hence any mutation of a tilting complex is again a tilting complex.
 This will be the case in our setting later.

-To help control mutations, Aihara--Iyama introduced a partial order on $\silt \Lambda$ \cite{siltingmutation}. \begin{definition} Let $P$ and $Q$ be silting complexes for $\Lambda$.
-If $\Hom_{\Kb(\proj \Lambda)}(P,Q[i])=0$ for all $i >0$, then we say $P \geq Q$.
-Further, we write $P > Q$ if $P \geq Q$ and $P \ncong Q$. \end{definition} This order can determine whether two silting complexes are related by mutation. \begin{thm}\cite[2.35]{siltingmutation} If $P$ and $Q$ are basic silting complexes for $\Lambda$, then the following are equivalent: \begin{enumerate} \item $Q=\upmu_i(P)$ for some summand $P_i$ of $P$. \item $P > Q$ and there is no silting complex $T$ such that $P > T > Q$. \end{enumerate} \end{thm}
+To help control mutations, Aihara--Iyama introduced a partial order on $\silt \Lambda$ \cite{siltingmutation}, which generalised the partial order on tilting modules from \cite{rs}. \begin{definition} Let $P$ and $Q$ be silting complexes for $\Lambda$.
+If $\Hom_\Lambda(P,Q[i])=0$ for all $i >0$, then we say $P \geq Q$.
+Further, we write $P > Q$ if $P \geq Q$ and $P \ncong Q$. \end{definition} This order can determine whether two silting complexes are related by mutation.

 \begin{thm}\cite[3.5]{tiltingconnectedness} Suppose that $T,U$ are two basic silting complexes for $\Lambda$ with $T \geq U$.